humdrum-tools/humdrum-documentation/tool/infot/index.md

 fourth output line indicates the theoretical maximum average information per state that could be communicated by a system having four states.
-The third line indicates the maximum possible information that could be communicated in a message of the same length as the input \-- given the theoretical maximum average information.
+The third line indicates the maximum possible information that could be communicated in a message of the same length as the input &mdash; given the theoretical maximum average information.
 (Since there are 12 data records, this value is simply 12 x 2 bits, or 24 bits.)
 The second output line gives the actual total information for the given input message.
 (This is always less-than, or equal-to the maximum theoretical value.)
-The final line indicates the amount of redundancy \-- as a percentage.
+The final line indicates the amount of redundancy &mdash; as a percentage.
 That is, this value contrasts the actual information conveyed with the theoretical maximum.